 100+ Best Halloween Costume Ideas For Men in 2021 – Easy & Fun

 Halloween.
-It’s the night when Christian traditions mix with pagan folklore, when evil clowns and French maids and superheroes mingle and get in trouble together.
-Halloween purges us of the banalities of our everyday existence and transforms us into characters and creatures.
+It’s the night when Christian traditions mix with pagan folklore, when evil clowns, French maids and superheroes mingle and get in trouble together.
+Halloween purges the banalities of our everyday existence and transforms us into whichever characters and creatures we desire.

 It’s the one night when that old saying comes true: You can be anything you want.

 Celtic people considered Halloween (or Samhain) to exist at the end of the harvest and the beginning of winter.
 In this in-between time, the boundary between our world and the Otherworld wavered, and the Aos Sí, the spirits, roamed freely across the border.

 These days, we still treat Halloween as a night when anything can happen.
 Party traditions like bonfires and apple bobbing stem from the divination rituals that occurred in Ireland and Britain.
 We open our doors to debauchery and anonymity in the form of costumes.